ahumphreys87/backbone.marionette/readme.md

 * Scalable: applications built in modules with event-driven architecture
 * Sensible defaults: Underscore templates are used for view rendering
-* Easily modifiable: works with the specific needs of your application
+* Easily modifiable: make it work with your application's specific needs
-* Reduce boilerplate: for all views, including specialized types
+* Reduce boilerplate for views, with specialized view types
+* Build on a modular architecture with an `Application` and modules that attach to it
-* Create: application visuals at runtime with `Region` and `LayoutView` objects
+* Compose your application's visuals at runtime, with the `Region` and `LayoutView` objects
-* Nested: views and layouts within visual regions
+* Nested views and layouts within visual regions
-* Built-in: memory management and zombie-killing for views, layoutViews and regions
+* Built-in memory management and zombie-killing in views, regions and layoutViews
-* Event-driven architecture: utilizing the `Backbone.Wreqr.EventAggregator`
+* Event-driven architecture with `Backbone.Radio`
-* Flexible: "as-needed" architecture allowing you to pick and choose what you need
+* Flexible, "as-needed" architecture allowing you to pick and choose what you need
 * And much, much more